Organization Chart text version

 The Office of Legislative Affairs (OLA) was established in the Department of Justice on February 2, 1973, by Attorney General Order 504-73 to be the coordinating center for all Department of Justice activities relating to legislation and the Congress.
 The Office was subsequently reorganized into the Office of Legislative and Intergovernmental Affairs on January 24, 1984, by Attorney General Order No. 1054-84.
 Attorney General Order 1097-85 reestablished the Office of Legislative Affairs as an independent office on February 4, 1986.
+Most recently, on May 2, 2019, the Attorney General established the State and Local Law Enforcement unit within OLA.

 The major functions of OLA are to: